pygame-community/pygame-ce/docs/reST/ref/mouse.rst

    | :sg:`set_relative_mode(enable) -> None`

    Sets the relative mouse mode state.
-   SDL2 docs: *"While the mouse is in relative mode, the cursor is hidden, the mouse position is constrained to the window, and SDL will report continuous relative mouse motion even if the mouse is at the edge of the window.*
+   While the mouse is in relative mode, the cursor is hidden, the mouse position is constrained to the window, and pygame will report continuous relative mouse motion even if the mouse is at the edge of the window.

    *This function will flush any pending mouse motion."*